-Co-edited with Judith Zeitlin, Performing Images: Opera in Chinese Visual Culture, forthcoming 2014.
+Co-edited with Judith Zeitlin, Performing Images: Opera in Chinese Visual Culture.
+Chicago: University of Chicago Press, 2014.

 Mingqing foxiang [Buddhist Sculptures of the Ming and Qing Dynasties].
 Taibei: Yishu tushu gongsi, 1997.

-“Narrating Morality on Textiles,” in Performing Images: Opera in Chinese Visual Culture, forthcoming, 2014. (forthcoming)
+“Narrating Morality on Textiles,” in Judith Zeitlin and Yuhang Li eds., Performing Images: Opera in Chinese Visual Culture.
+Chicago: University of Chicago Press, 2014. pp.74-87.

-“Communicating with Guanyin through Hair: Hair Embroidery in Late Imperial China,” special issue on Chinese embroidery by the Journal of East Asian Science, Technology and Medicine, co-edited by Dorothy Ko and Francesca Bray, 36 (2012):139-174.
+“Communicating with Guanyin through Hair: Hair Embroidery in Late Imperial China.”
+Journal of East Asian Science, Technology and Medicine, 36 (2012):131-166.

 Nannü: Men, Women, and Gender in China: Special Issue on Rethinking Empress Dowager Cixi through the Production of Art.
 Co-editor with Harriet Zurndorfer.
 Vol.14, issue 1, 2012.